-My original intent for getting a shot for this challenge was to get a shot of a clock tower somewhere in the area.
-I know I had seen some in the many years I have lived in the area but could not remember where.
-A few minutes on Google and I had located a few.
+My original intent for getting a shot for this challenge was to get a picture of a clock tower somewhere in the area.
+I have seen some in the years I have lived in the area, but I need help remembering where.
+After a few minutes on Google and I had located a few.

-I could have gotten up early and take a photo at sunrise, but I was not comfortable walking around the Princeton University campus taking photos at that hour.
+I could have gotten up early and taken a photo at sunrise, but I was not comfortable walking around the Princeton University campus, taking pictures at that hour.
 I decided to aim for the golden hour or blue hour.

 But things didn't go according to plan.
 Perhaps because I did not plan.
 My brother-in-law and his wife had their second child, my niece Raina.
-She was born a week ago and my wife wanted to visit them at home without the restrictions of the hospital.
+She was born a week ago, and my wife wanted to visit them at home without the hospital's restrictions.
 We had fun watching the baby and distracting Raina's older sister, Hazel.
-She was having some challenges adjusting to having a baby in the house who seemed to be stealing all her parents time.
-We stayed a little too long and by the time we left Annandale, the sun was setting.
+She was having some challenges adjusting to having a baby in the house who seemed to be stealing all her parent's time.
+We stayed a little too long, and the sun was setting by the time we left Annandale.

 I missed blue hour by one hour.
 But my week-long research indicated that the clock tower was illuminated at night.
 Not this night.
 Nope.
 Sigh.